Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 3. Once you’ve set the print area and adjusted the scale of your checklist, you’re ready to send your task list to the printer.
 Click File > Print.

-Want to take the tedium out of to-do lists?
-Give TeamGantt’s online gantt chart software a try, and create customized task lists in minutes.
+Want to take the tedium out of task lists?
+Give TeamGantt’s online gantt chart software a try, and create a customized task tracker in minutes.

 With TeamGantt, it’s easy to collaborate on work and streamline workflows.
 Here are just a few of the handy features you—and your team—will have at your fingertips:

-And because it’s live and web-based, everyone on the team can update tasks in real-time.
+And because TeamGantt is all online, everyone on the team can update tasks in real-time.
 No more juggling a million different spreadsheets or scrambling to capture last-minute updates before a big meeting!

 Sign up for your free account and get started.
 (No strings attached, we promise!)
 Once you’re in, here’s a sneak peek at just how easy it is to create and manage task lists in TeamGantt.

-1. Before you can set up tasks, you’ll need to create a new project.
-Once you log in, click My Projects in the sidebar.
+Before you can set up tasks, you’ll need to answer a few quick onboarding questions and then create a new project.

-6. Finally, select which days of the week you want to assign and track work for this project.
+5. Next, select which days of the week you want to assign and track work for this project.
+The default is Monday through Friday, but you can choose any configuration of days that make sense for your work schedule.

-1. Now that you have a project, it’s time to set up your task list!
-We chose the Basic Template for our example, which gives us two task groups to start out.
+Now that you have a project, it’s time to set up your task list!
+We chose the Weekly Task List template for our example, which gives us a labeled task group for each day of the week.

-2. Simply click on each task group placeholder to rename it.
+1. Simply click on each task group field, if you want to rename it.

-3. If you need to add more task groups, click +Group of Tasks, and enter the name of your new task group in the blank that appears below.
+2. If you need to add more task groups, click +Group of Tasks, and enter the name of your new task group in the blank field that appears below.

-6. To delete a task, click the X that appears to the right of the task name.
+4. To delete a task, hover over it and select the trashcan icon that appears to the right of the task name.

-Dependencies enable you to control the order of tasks if one task has to wait for another to get done before it can begin.
+Dependencies enable you to control the order of tasks in your project.
+If one task has to wait for another to get done before it can begin, the dependency will account for that.
 For example, a designer may not be able to design a landing page until the content’s been written.

 1. To add a dependency, click on the gray dot to the right of the first task in the gantt chart.